Hospital Finances Stabilize with Six Months of Positive Margins

-This report highlights the latest trends in financial performance for U.S. hospitals and physician groups, drawn from monthly data from more than 135,000 physicians and over 1,300 hospitals.
+This report highlights the latest trends in financial performance for U.S. hospitals and physician groups, drawn from monthly data from more than 135,000 physicians and over 1,900 hospitals.

-Note: Figures represent median year-over-year change for hospitals and August 2023 annualized versus 2022 for physician data.
+Note: Figures represent median year-over-year change for Feb.
+2024 versus Feb.
+2023 for hospitals and Dec.
+2023 - Feb.
+2024 annualized versus 2023 for physician data.

 Hospital operating margin benchmarks

-Latest benchmarks illustrate the interplay of revenues and expenses on historically tight hospital operating margins.
+Latest benchmarks illustrate the interplay of revenues and expenses on historically tight hospital operating margins

 Hospital expense benchmarks